Jeff Manship: 2006–2008

 In Manship's first season of professional ball (2006), his combined effort for the Gulf Coast League Twins and Fort Myers Miracle was 22 strikeouts in 15 innings pitched with only two earned runs for a 1.20 ERA.
-He began the 2007 season with the Beloit Snappers of the Midwest League, going 7–1 with a 1.51 ERA to earn a Midwest League All-Star nod, and a promotion back up to Minnesota's advanced A affiliate in Fort Myers.
+He began the 2007 season with the Beloit Snappers of the Midwest League, going 7–1 with a 1.51 ERA to earn a Midwest League All-Star nod, and a promotion back up to Minnesota's High-A affiliate, the Fort Myers Miracle.

 Manship was again a member of the Miracle's roster for the start of the 2008 season.
 After going 7–3 with a 2.86 ERA and 63 strikeouts to help the Miracle capture the Florida State League's first-half West Division title, he was again named to his league's All-Star team.
 Following the game, Manship was promoted the Twins' double A Eastern League affiliate, the New Britain Rock Cats.
 With the Rock Cats, Manship's record fell to 3–6 with a 4.46 ERA.